 A page’s traditional SEO tags obviously take care of helping Google and Bing find your content.

-The WordPress alternative for creating an RSS feed 💻
+The WordPress alternative for creating a podcast RSS feed 💻

 - Lets you easily create your audio or video XML feed without mistakes

-- Is compatible with Apple Podcasts, Google Podcasts, Stitcher, TuneIn, and more
+- Is compatible with directories like Apple Podcasts, Google Podcasts, Stitcher, TuneIn, and more

 - Offers integrated HTML5 playback with built-in support for sites like YouTube (with the HTML code needed for your listeners)